Magnus Enckell: Biography

 In 1894 and 1895 Enckell traveled to Milan, Florence, Ravenna, Siena and Venice, where his inner conflicts were reflected in his art.
 In 1898 he taught himself fresco and tempera techniques in Florence, by studying the work of Masaccio and Fra Angelico.

 The years in Italy gave his work a greater range of colors and a more optimistic foundation.
 In the first years of the twentieth century, under the influence of Post Impressionism, he developed a brighter, more colorful palette.
 An example of this is the series, The Bathers, in dark, lively colors.
 Together with Verner Thomé and Ellen Thesleff, Enckell founded the group Septem, in which artists who shared his beliefs came together.

 1907 Enckell executed the commission for the altarpiece of Tampere Cathedral.
 The fresco, more than 10 meters wide and 4 meters high, shows, in subdued colors, the resurrection of people of all races.
 In the middle of the painting two men walk hand in hand.

 From 1901 onwards Enckell spent many summers on the island of Suursaari, where he painted his "Boys on the Beach" (1910).
 He organised exhibitions of Finnish art in Berlin (1903) and Paris (1908), and of French and Belgian art in Helsinki (1904).
 He chaired the Artists' Association of Finland from 1915 to 1918, and was elected a member of the Fine Art Academy of Finland in 1922.

-Enckell died in Stockholm in 1925.
+In 1920, Enckell bought Villa Eka in Espoo, Finland from Ellan de la Chapelle, the wife of Albert Edelfelt.

+In 1925, at the age of 55, Enckell died of pneumonia in Stockholm, Sweden, where he was hosting his own exhibition.
 His funeral was a national event.
 He was buried in his native town in Finland.